Linear Model and Extensions: To model or not to model?

 Most standard statistical theory for inference assumes a correctly specified linear model (e.g., Gauss--Markov model, Normal linear model, or restricted mean model).
 However, the corresponding inferential procedures are often criticized since it is challenging to ensure that the model is correctly specified.
 Alternatively, we can argue that without assuming the linear model, the OLS estimator is consistent for the coefficient in the best linear approximation of the conditional mean function $E(y\mid x)$, which is often a meaningful quantify even the linear model is misspecified.
 This can be misleading.
 Example \ref{eg::bestlinearapproximations} shows that the best linear approximation can be a bad approximation to a nonlinear conditional mean function, and it depends on the distribution of the covariates.

 A classic statistical approach is to check whether the residual $\hat\varepsilon_i$ has any nonlinear trend with respect to the covariates.
 With only a few covariates, we can plot the residual against each covariate; with many covariates, we can plot the residual against the fitted value $\hat{y}_i$.
-Figure \ref{fig::residual-plots} gives four examples with the \ri{R} code in \ri{code12.5.2.R}.
+Figure \ref{fig::residual-plots} gives four examples.
 In these examples, the covariates are the same: